Stratification for Nonlinear Semidefinite Programming: A globalized Gauss--Newton method based on stratification

-A suitable stopping rule is essential for the design of an iterative algorithm in practice.
-Conventionally, the norm of the gradient of the merit function is used as a stopping criterion.
-However, due to the nonsmoothness of $\varphi$, a more careful analysis is required, leading us to the following notion of \emph{directional stationarity}.

-{We first recall the standard definition of directional stationarity in nonsmooth optimization (see, e.g.,~\cite[Section~8.2]{facchinei2003finite}).}
+A suitable stopping criterion is essential for practical iterative algorithms.
+Conventionally, the gradient norm of the merit function serves this purpose.
+Due to the nonsmoothness of $\varphi$, however, we must adopt the broader concept of \emph{directional stationarity}.
+We first recall its standard definition in nonsmooth optimization (see, e.g.,~\cite[Section~8.2]{facchinei2003finite}).